Industry Dynamics with Cartels: The Case of the Container Shipping Industry: Computation and Estimation Details

 \subsection{Algorithm}

-I construct the algorithm by applying \cite{igami2017estimating,igami2018industry} to my model setting.
-I fix targeted parameter $\theta_{\pi}$.
-For exposition, I focus on market $m=1$.
-I vectorize all state variables into $s_{mt}$ and it takes a value from 1 to $S$.
-As in the empirical exercise, I fix the number of potential entrants, $N_{mt}^{pe}$, to four.
-Note that, at the equilibrium, fixed points of CCPs generate corresponding value functions.
-The algorithm to compute value functions via backward induction proceeds as follows.
+I adapt the algorithms of \cite{igami2017estimating,igami2018industry} to this model.
+For exposition, fix a candidate parameter vector $\theta_{\pi}$ and focus on market $m=1$.
+For computation, I index each feasible market state $s_{mt}$ by an integer in $\{1,\ldots,S\}$.
+As in the empirical exercise, I fix the number of potential entrants, $N_{mt}^{pe}$, at four, except in Asia--Europe, where it is five.
+Write $g(s,a)$ for the deterministic own-state transition: $g(s,x)=0$, $g(s,k)=s$, $g(s,b)=s+1$, and $g(0,e)=1$ for the feasible state-action pairs.
+Let $P_m(\cdot\mid s_{imt},s_{mt},a_{imt})$ denote the induced market-state transition probability conditional on the focal firm's state and action.
+In equilibrium, a fixed point in CCPs determines the corresponding ex-ante value functions.
+Suppressing the deterministic demand-state argument for compactness, the terminal values are initialized as $\mathcal V_{imT}(s_{imT},s_{mT})=\pi_{imT}(s_{imT},s_{mT})/(1-\beta)$, where $\pi_{imT}$ is the regime-continuation terminal profit consistent with the no-anticipation assumption in Section \ref{sec:model}.
+The algorithm to compute ex-ante value functions via backward induction proceeds as follows.